jhweintraub/the-crypto-conundrum/docs/source/coins_explained/chainlink.rst

 3. **Item Trades** - Games like `Counter-Strike Global Offensive <https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/>`_, have a very robust system built around buying-and-selling in-game items.
 The auctioning and trade of these items is typically monitored and mediated by `Steam <https://store.steampowered.com/>`_, the marketplace the game sells on.
 Using Chainlink, you could faciliate this same system using off-chain data like appraisals and real-time market data on supply-and-demand.
 This takes out the need for the intermediary, who can arbitrarily decide to suspend your account, block your trades, and separate you from your items.

 4. **Dynamic NFT's** - Randomness functions allow you to mint NFT's with a sense of randomness, making certain ones more rare.
 This allows all of them to be procedurally-generated, and completely unique.
 You could create an NFT that is a reflection of a real-world item.
 Let's say you wanted to make an NFT representing an expensive-painting.
 The information on the NFT and the NFT itself would change, based on the real-world status of the item.
+More information `here <https://blog.chain.link/create-dynamic-nfts-using-chainlink-oracles/>`_.

 DeFi
 ***********************

 1. **Tokenized assets** - Projects like `Synthetix <https://synthetix.io/>`_ create what is known as a *tokenized-asset*, which is a digital representation of a real-world item.
 In their case, it's a token representing a real-world security (like stocks).
 Using oracles, their protocol allows these tokens to retain the same value as their real-world counterpart.
 This is partially done by using off-chain data to acquire its current price at the time of minting, and whenever it is exchange for a different digital-asset.
 If you wanted to trade a token representing one-share of AAPL, for USDC, chainlink oracles could be used to determine what the accurate exchange rate is.

 2. **Price feeds** - This same system of tokenized-assets can also empower the price feeds of other cryptocurrencies.
 You can use it to accurately price `wrapped-tokens <https://thecryptoconundrum.net/ethereum_explained/tokens.html#wrapped-tokens>`_,.
 This allows you to accurately evaluate your collateral when borrowing, or determine interest rates when lending.
+Chainlink oracles can provide accurate pricing that allow you to use non-ethereum or non-stablecoin tokens as collateral when borrowing.

 3. **Audited Proof of Reserves** - In various custodial-systems, where someone else holds your cryptocurrency for you, Chainlink can be used to ensure that your money is safe.
 Acquiring off-chain data allows people to independently audit that your custodian still remains in control of your cryptocurrency.
 This can be used to prevent things like `Fractional Reserve Practices <https://www.investopedia.com/terms/f/fractionalreservebanking.asp#:~:text=Fractional%20reserve%20banking%20is%20a,by%20freeing%20capital%20for%20lending.>`_ or other fraudulent activities and scams.

 Off-chain computation
 ************************